Then Abram bound the youth with belts and straps,

 Wells sidled up alongside Donalson as they walked.
 “You’re the smartest kid I ever fuggin’ met, Donalson.
 So you tell me, was he fuggin’ kidding back there?”

 They entered the tent and sat on their cots.
 Gilson came in behind them.
 He was short and broad, stone faced and reserved.
-He neatly folded a small stack of papers and carefully stored them in his pack.
-He, unlike the others, had enlisted.
+He folded a small stack of papers with neat, sharp creases and carefully stored them in his pack.
+Unlike the others, he had enlisted.

 “Gilson, you’re the fuggin’ military man.
 Was he fuggin’ kidding back there?”